talhanayyar-nxb/frontend-task/README.md

 ### `Application Features`

-1-Application list the 10 audit logs on each page 2-User can see more audit logs by visiting other pages using pagination tool 3-User can filter logs by using filtering options provided 4- User can see sorted results for each columns
+1-Application list the 10 audit logs on each page.\
+2-User can see more audit logs by visiting other pages using pagination tool.\
+3-User can filter logs by using filtering options provided.\
+4- User can see sorted results for each columns